tehret/blind-denoising/README.md

 This code is provided to reproduce the results from "Model-blind Video Denoising Via Frame-to-frame Training , T. Ehret, A. Davy, J.M.
 Morel, G. Facciolo, P. Arias, CVPR 2019".
-Plase cite it if you use this code as part of your research.
+Please cite it if you use this code as part of your research.

 USAGE
 -----